How to become

 Other Routes

-If you're already working for a broadcasting company in another role and have the right skills, you may be able to start on an in-house engineering training scheme like the BBC's degree apprenticeship.
+If you already work for a broadcast company in a different role, you might be able to start an engineering training scheme with the company you work for, like the BBC's degree apprenticeship.

 More Information